alabou/bcp-006-02/docs/Proposal.md

 A Sender operating with `parameter_sets_flow_mode` set to `dynamic` MAY produce a coded bitstream using a number of VPS, SPS and PPS that MAY be associated to multiple Flows.
 The parameter sets MAY be defined in-band or out-of-band and MAY be refreshed by in-band duplicates or updated by in-band values.

 - [ ] Note to ST 2110-22: An H.264 stream will not be able to fully benefit from the seamless transitions of parameter sets because of the attributes width, height and exactframerate that are part of the SDP transport file are not allowed to change.
-- [ ] Note to IPMX: An IPMX H.264 stream will not be able to benefit from the seamless transitions of parameter sets because of the attributes measuredpixclk, htotal and vtotal that are part of the SDP transport file are not allowed to change and cannot be inferred from the parameter sets.

 > Check IPMX Info-Block ???

 ## Controllers